How to Use Auction Analytics to Improve Fundraising

 What metrics should we analyze to improve auction fundraising?

-Total revenue, net proceeds, ROI, bidder outcomes, active bidders, average items per donor, average sale vs. FMV, bids per item, conversion rate, referral tracking, and donor retention rate.
+Track total revenue, net proceeds, ROI, bidder outcomes, active bidders, average items per donor, average sale vs. FMV, bids per item, email conversion rate, referral tracking, and donor retention rate.
+According to CharityAuctions.com platform data, organizations using Auction History analytics to track year-to-year performance see 32% higher fundraising growth.

 How do we track metrics year-to-year and across events?